tanghao-xiaomi/docs/en/device_dev_guide/kernel/KernelDev.md

 #### SMP (Symmetric Multiprocessing)

 In a Symmetric Multiprocessing (SMP) architecture, multiple CPUs of the same type share a single memory space.
 The operating system runs on these CPUs and distributes the workload among them.
-For detailed information on SMP architecture, please refer to [SMP]().

 <img src="figures/010.png" alt="smp" width="75%">

 #### AMP (Asymmetric Multiprocessing)

 In an Asymmetric Multiprocessing (AMP) architecture, multiple CPUs, which can have different underlying architectures, each possess their own independent memory space.
 A separate operating system runs on each CPU, and these CPUs collaborate through an inter-core communication framework.
-For information on inter-core communication, please refer to [Inter-core Communication Framework]().

 <img src="figures/011.png" alt="smp" width="75%">